-Sciatica is one of the most common symptoms presented at our clinics in London, Victoria & Surbiton, however, it has often been poorly diagnosed or misunderstood in its origin.
+One of the most common problems presented at our clinic in Victoria, London is Sciatica.
+However, it has often been poorly diagnosed or misunderstood in its origin.
 The cause of Sciatica (pronounced siatica or si-at-ic-a) is essentially compression on the Sciatic Nerve and is often a symptom associated with disc injuries.

 Sciatica can be a pain, weakness or a tingling sensation which mirrors the path of the nerve and is characterised by pain that runs from the lower back, into the back of the buttock, down the leg, calf and even into the ankle and foot.
 Sciatica has many variations in how it presents, it can be intermittent or persistent; it can also change in its severity from mild to severely debilitating and can often last for many years.
 Symptoms of Sciatica can range from mild pain to constant and debilitating pain and can be felt in different ways such as a sharp or deep and aching pain; it can feel like a cramp, or a tingling feeling like pins and needles.